kltng/cataloger-mcp/README.md

 1. **Install Claude Desktop** if you haven't already from [https://claude.ai/desktop](https://claude.ai/desktop)

-2. **Install the LCSH MCP Server** using one of the installation methods above
+2. **Install the cataloger mcp server** using one of the installation methods above

 3. **Open Claude Desktop** and navigate to Settings:
    - Click on your profile picture in the bottom-left corner